-- Chapter 2 provides a brief overview of the AAP and its primary objectives.
-Also included is an overview of the AAP Options which were put forward for consideration during the development of the AAP, ultimately leading to the selection of the Preferred Option (1) which forms the basis of the AAP itself.
-The Report is intended to be read in conjunction with the AAP; however for the purpose of aiding understanding, a short synopsis of the AAP is included.
-It is important to reflect that the Appraisal informed the drafting of the AAP, as well as ultimately summarising the assessment of the version put forward for consultation. - Chapter 3 details the process of undertaking the Sustainability Appraisal, outlining the key stages of approach and key outputs derived from this.
+- Chapter 2 provides a brief overview of the 2009 AAP Preferred Option, and the 2011 Pre-Submission Draft AAP and its primary objectives.
+Also included is an overview of the AAP Options which were put forward for consideration during the development of the 2009 AAP Preferred Option and subsequent to this, ultimately leading to the selection of the Pre-Submission Draft AAP and Masterplan.
+The Report is intended to be read in conjunction with the AAP; however for the purpose of aiding understanding, a short synopsis of the AAP is included. - Chapter 3 details the methodology by which the Sustainability Appraisal has been undertaken, outlining the main stages of the approach and key outputs of the assessment process.
 Whilst the Appraisal process may appear as a series of stages, it is in reality a dynamic and iterative process, with key stages being revisited as appropriate in light of new evidence or understanding.
-Also included within this Chapter is a summary of the key evidence base which informed the selection of the Preferred Option, the drafting of the AAP and the Appraisal itself. - Chapter 4 provides an overview of one of the key stages in the Appraisal process the review of the strategic context for the AAP.
-This addresses the analysis that was undertaken of the policies, plans and programmes within which context the AAP will sit.
-The importance of this stage arises from the need to ensure that the AAP aligns with wider policy objectives and to address any potential conflicts that may be identified.
-In this way, the AAP can maximise the benefit it creates through integrated delivery with wider plans and policies. - Chapter 5 provides a review of current conditions within Cinderford, the Forest of Dean, Gloucestershire and the South West region, against which the AAP will be delivered.
-This summarises the range of factors, from economic, social and environmental, which will influence the effect of the AAP in terms of sustainability.
+Also included within this Chapter is a summary of the key evidence base which informed the selection of the 2009 Preferred Option, the subsequent development of the Pre-Submission Draft AAP and Masterplan and the Appraisal itself.